vipulvpatil/code-server-setup/README.md

 # code-server-setup
 Setup script for quickly getting code server up and running on Ubuntu

+## Disclaimer

+**Warning: Use at Your Own Risk**

+The scripts and code provided in this repository are for educational and informational purposes only.
+They are provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+The use of the scripts is at your own risk.
+The author is not responsible for any damage, data loss, or other issues that may arise from using the scripts.

+Please review and understand the code before executing it on your system.

 # Assumptions
 1. Scripts are intended for (and tested on) Ubuntu 22.04.
 Other systems might cause unexpected behavior
 2. Scripts assume a PKI-authentication based SSH session can be established with the server.
 [How to setup PKI based SSH access](https://snapshooter.com/blog/using-ssh-keys-for-digitalocean)